zollerp/RTD-AWF/source/class3/class3.rst

-Class 3 - Protect Arcadia with NGINX App Protect in Linux host
+Class 3 - Advanced Protection and Positive Security
 ##############################################################

 In this class, we will deploy NGINX App Protect in CentOS host by installing the RPM packages from the official NGINX Plus Repo.